Skip to content

 Before

-A small Kootenay boat tour with decent word of mouth but a website that buried what the tour was, had no clear booking button, mixed-up seasonal dates, and photos that made the actual experience feel smaller than it was.
-Visitors kept comparing and then disappearing.
+A small Kootenay tour had decent word of mouth but a site that buried what the tour included, hid the booking button, used mixed seasonal dates, skipped route details, and had photos that undersold the experience.
+Visitors compared, hesitated, and disappeared.

 After